Contact Us for a Free Consultation (213) 542-0979

 Investment Schemes

-Another category of white collar criminal defense would be investment schemes.
-A lot of times people will claim they've got investments in real estate or other types of businesses, so they're taking capital from people and those people think that somehow that capital is going to be invested and they're going to get dividends.
+Another category of white-collar criminal defense would be investment schemes.
+Many times, people will claim they've got investments in real estate or other types of businesses, so they're taking capital from people.
+Those people think that somehow that capital is going to be invested, and they're going to get dividends.

-There's usually big promises made, but of course, nothing typically in writing, and even if there is anything in writing, good luck trying to enforce it against the person that's being charged with some sort of an investment/Ponzi scheme.
+There are usually big promises made, but of course, nothing is typically in writing, and even if there is something in writing, good luck trying to enforce it against the person being charged with some sort of investment/Ponzi scheme.

-These are the types of things that you're going to see where people think by giving money, somehow they're going to get these great investments.
-The defendants in these type of cases typically are not investing in anything.
+You're going to see these types of cases where people think that by giving money, they're going to get these great investments.
+The defendants in these types of cases typically do not invest in anything.

-They are not doing anything; and basically are just pocketing the money and a lot of times, if it's like a Ponzi scheme or pyramid scheme, they're going to giving very small dividends just to keep the fraud alive while they are taking the big money from the people.
-They usually don't even have an account opened, so this is another form of federal white collar crime.
+They are not doing anything; they are basically just pocketing the money.
+Many times, if it's a Ponzi scheme or pyramid scheme, they're going to give very small dividends just to keep the fraud alive while they are taking the big money from the people.
+They usually don't even have an account opened, so this is another form of federal white-collar crime.

-If you're looking for a federal criminal defense attorney — somebody who's been around the block — who has both street-smarts and experience in these type of defenses, you've come to the right place.
+If you're looking for a federal criminal defense attorney — somebody who's been around the block — with street smarts and experience in these types of defenses, you've come to the right place.
 Pick up the phone.
 Make the call.
 Let's sit down.

-Let's talk under the cloak of the attorney/client privilege and I'll give you some good ideas about what you can do to defend yourself, and obviously, what I would be able to do as your criminal defense attorney to assist you.
+Let's talk under the attorney/client privilege, and I'll give you some good ideas about what you can do to defend yourself and what I could do as your criminal defense attorney to assist you.

 Also See: